MDzimah/UCM-Software-Engineering-II/README.md

 - Class diagrams are also provided for the **Factory** classes in the Presentation, Business, and Integration layers, showing how object creation and dependencies are managed.

 All UML diagrams are located in the `Diagramas_UML/` folder, inside the `IS2_GestionTeatro/` directory.

-## Design Patterns
-This project applies several classical design patterns to maintain modularity and clear responsibilities:

-- **Model-View-Controller (MVC)** – Uses a Passive View variation: views are decoupled from the logic, controllers (ActionListeners) mediate between view and business logic.
-- **DAO (Data Access Object)** – Manages persistence logic for each entity, storing data in JSON format.
-- **SA (Service Application)** – A dedicated layer that encapsulates business logic and mediates between the presentation and data access layers.
-- **Factory Pattern** – Used in all layers to encapsulate object creation, promoting flexibility and decoupling.
-- **Singleton** – Applied where centralized configuration or shared access to resources is required.

 ## Technologies
 - **Java 11+**